-In the initial stage of the project, a project manager and his team have a clear vision and high hopes that they will be able to produce the desired results.
-However, the road to success is usually bumpy and fraught with challenges.
-When things don’t go according to a plan, a project manager needs to control and analyze both the team performance and expenditures and take necessary corrective measures.
+During the initial stages, project managers and their teams have a clear vision and high hopes of producing the desired result.
+However, the path to the finish line is never without some bumps along the way.
+When things don’t go according to a plan, a project manager needs to monitor and analyze both expenditures and team performance, and to always efficiently take corrective measures.

 8. Managing reports and necessary documentation